daffl/jqueryto/readme.md

 <img src="images/smiley_thinking.png" alt="JavaScript testing smiley is thinking" style="float: right; margin-top: 3em; margin-right: 2em;" />

-- Create tools that make things easier
+- Build and use tools that make testing easier
 	- [GruntJS](http://gruntjs.com/)
 	- [TravisCI](https://travis-ci.org)
 - Simplify workflows
 	- [Yeoman](http://yeoman.io/)
 - Talk about it!
-- Automate stuff
+- Automate as much as possible

 <!--
 	If there is no solution to automate yet, because developers are inherently lazy there are two